mdn/curriculum/curriculum/README.md

 - Back-end languages/platforms such as [Node.js](https://nodejs.org/), [PHP](https://www.php.net/), [Python](https://www.python.org/), [.NET](https://dotnet.microsoft.com/), [Java](https://www.java.com/), or [Ruby](https://www.ruby-lang.org/).
 The back-end, by definition, is out of scope for a front-end development curriculum, although there is crossover in full-stack developer jobs.

   - One exception here is Node.js; it has such a wide range of uses in modern web development that some rudimentary Node.js knowledge should be considered essential.
 We don't cover development of Node.js-based applications explicitly, but you will meet it in multiple places in the curriculum as a mechanism for using various tooling/functionality.
-Examples include [Extension 6 Testing](#extension-6-testing) and [Extension 9 Other tooling types](#extension-9-other-tooling-types).
+Examples include [Extension 6 Testing](./3-extensions/6-testing.md) and [Extension 9 Other tooling types](./3-extensions/9-other-tooling-types.md).

 - Traditional relational databases (for example, [MySQL](https://dev.mysql.com/doc/) or [Postgres](https://www.postgresql.org/)) and other server-side datastores (for example, cloud databases such as [MongoDB](https://www.mongodb.com) or [Google Cloud Datastore](https://cloud.google.com/datastore/)).
 These are deemed to be part of the back-end, and therefore, out of scope.
 We do cover client-side storage mechanisms like [cookies](https://developer.mozilla.org/docs/Web/HTTP/Cookies), [Web Storage](https://developer.mozilla.org/docs/Web/API/Web_Storage_API), and [IndexedDB](https://developer.mozilla.org/docs/Web/API/IndexedDB_API), but they have different and distinct use cases.

 - Deep-dive DevOps topics such as cloud platforms for provisioning and automation (for example, [Amazon AWS](https://aws.amazon.com/) , [Google Cloud Platform](https://console.cloud.google.com), and [Microsoft Azure](https://azure.microsoft.com/)) and containerization tools (for example, [Kubernetes](https://kubernetes.io/) and [Docker](https://www.docker.com/)).
 We do lightly touch upon some tools that are considered to be in the DevOps space — like GitHub and automated testing tools — but these have distinct crossover into the front-end developer space.

-- Graphic design beyond the basic knowledge outlined in [10 Design theory for developers](#design-theory-for-developers).
+- Graphic design beyond the basic knowledge outlined in [9 Design theory for developers](./2-core/4-best-practices-and-essential-tooling/9-0-design-theory-for-developers.md).

 - Skills related to roles such as product and program management (for example, organization, research, planning).